Welcome to my blog! I am Willem Vandoorne, born in 1987, and still living in flat but cozy Belgium in Northwestern Europe.

 Throughout the years, I learned to compose my own tracks instead of following pre-designed waymarked routes or the traces of others, mostly just by looking at the maps and let the affection grow in my mind.
 Eventually this method will give birth to a hike which comes straight out of your heart.
 This philosophy is now very clear in every trek I make!

-My longing for the big outdoors culminated in recent years with a 4-month thru-hike of the Scandinavian watershed in 2012, a solo journey through the wilderness of Southern Greenland in 2013, and a solo traverse of New Zealands Southern Alps in 2015.
+My longing for the big outdoors culminated in recent years with a 4-month thru-hike of the Scandinavian watershed in 2012, long solo journeys through the wilderness of South and Southwest Greenland in 2013 and 2016, and a solo traverse of New Zealands Southern Alps in 2015.
 For this string of long solo hiking and packrafting traverses, I was awarded the Golden Paddle Award of the American Packrafting Association.

 In 2013, I have also started my own small company, offering packraft rentals and a few guided trips in Belgium and Western Europe.
 I’m also in full training to – hopefully – become an International Mountain Leader in a few years.